hicops/hicops/docs/features.md

 <!-- /TOC -->

 ## Parallel Core Design
-The HiCOPS parallel core desig n is based onthe Bulk Synchronous Parallel (BSP) model and divides the database peptide search workflow in ***four*** supersteps.
-The algorithmic work in each superstep is executed in asynchronous parallel fashion and synchronization is performed between supersteps if required.
-The first superstep partitions the database in a load balanced fashion constructing partial databases.
-The second superstep preprocesses the experimental MS data in parallel.
-The third superstep performs the partial database peptide search producing intermediate results which are stored at the shared file system.
-The final superstep assembles the intermediate results yielding complete results which are written back to the shared file system.
-A high-level graphical design of HiCOPS supersteps is shown in the following figure.
+The HiCOPS parallel core design is based on the Bulk Synchronous Parallel (BSP) model building the database peptide search workflow using ***four*** supersteps.
+The algorithmic work in each superstep is executed in asynchronous parallel fashion and synchronization is performed between supersteps, if required.
+The first superstep partitions the massive database in a load balanced fashion among parallel MPI tasks.
+The second superstep preprocesses batches of experimental MS data and creates an index.
+The third superstep performs the partial database peptide search storing the intermediate results on the shared file system.
+The final superstep assembles the intermediate results yielding complete results.
+A high-level graphical design of HiCOPS superstep model is shown in the following figure.

 ![HiCOPS Supersteps]({{ site.baseurl }}/assets/main.jpg){: .align-center height="291" }